 All necessary camping equipment, both group and personal, will be provided by your guide.
 You’ll be staying in spacious four-man tents, but only sharing them with one other trekker for some extra comfort.
 Comfy foam mats and mummy-style sleeping bags will keep you cozy through the night.
 Food and water will be provided at the designated campsites, as well as clean and eco-friendly private “Toilet Tents”.

 Alternative Hikes to Machu Picchu

-The main difference between the Inca Trail hike to Machu Picchu and the following alternative treks is that the alternatives aren’t regulated by the government.
+The main difference between the Inca Trail hike to Machu Picchu and its alternatives is that the other hikes aren’t regulated by the government.
 Hiking outside of the permit system allows for greater flexibility on the trail.
-Each guiding company has the freedom to design the entire trip, including distances hiked and where campsites are located.
+Each guiding company has the freedom to design the entire trip, including the distances and the locations of the campsites.
 We can’t move a single rock on the Inca Trail.

 These scenic alternative hikes aren’t a part of the national park, meaning that they were built by the farmers.
 For that reason, these trails host fewer people, while still offering sites to rival those along the Inca Trail.
 As you pass through the small communities along the way, you get to immerse yourself in the culture.
 We also find beautiful camping spots under the stars.